ORIGYN-SA/origyn_nft/docs/nft-current-api.md

 An auction allows users to bid on an NFT until it closes.
 The winner can then claim the NFT.
 Bidders must post an escrow for their bids.

-Note: For alternative mappings the existance of an escrow is the approval for the transfer.
+Note: For alternative mappings the existence of an escrow is the approval for the transfer.
 They use the #instant transfer method under the hood and look up an existing escrow.
-They use the first escrow they find that matches the to, from, token_id pair.
+They use the first escrow they find that matches the to/from token_id pair.

 * alternative mappings
     * transferFromDip721(from: principal, to: principal, tokenAsNat: nat) -> Result; - token_id will be converted from the Nat representation.